zwaldowski/AZCoreRecord/README.md

 ## Setting up the Core Data Stack

 To get started, first, import the header file *CoreData+MagicalRecord.h* in your project’s `.pch` file.
 This will allow a global include of all the required headers.
 If you don’t want auto migration, an in-memory store, or a special name for your stack, simply start working!
-Otherwise, somewhere in your app delegate, in either the `-applicationDidFinishLaunching:withOptions:` method, or `-awakeFromNib`, use **one** of the following setup calls with the MagicalRecord metaclass:
+Otherwise, somewhere in your app delegate, in either the `-applicationDidFinishLaunching:withOptions:` method, or `-awakeFromNib`, use **one** of the following setup calls with the `MagicalRecord` metaclass:

 	+ (void) setupAutoMigratingDefaultCoreDataStack;
 	+ (void) setupCoreDataStackWithInMemoryStore;
 	+ (void) setupCoreDataStackWithStoreNamed:(NSString *)storeName;
 	+ (void) setupCoreDataStackWithAutoMigratingSqliteStoreNamed:(NSString *)storeName;

 Each call instantiates one of each piece of the Core Data stack, and provides getter and setter methods for these instances.
-These well known instances to MagicalRecord, and are recognized as “defaults”.
+These well known instances to Magical Record, and are recognized as “defaults”.

 And, before your app exits, you can use the clean up method: